Samulism/securitylab/docs/report-template.md

 # Vulnerability Report

-I identified potential security vulnerabilities in [product].
+I identified potential security vulnerabilities in faultstudentrecord repositorys main.py file.

 I am committed to working with you to help resolve these issues.
 In this report you will find everything you need to effectively coordinate a resolution of these issues.

-If at any point you have concerns or questions about this process, please do not hesitate to reach out to me at [email].
+If at any point you have concerns or questions about this process, please do not hesitate to reach out to me at samulism@gmail.com.

 If you are _NOT_ the correct point of contact for this report, please let me know!

 ## Summary

-*Short summary of the problem.
-Make the impact and severity as clear as possible.
-For example: An unsafe deserialization vulnerability allows any unauthenticated user to execute arbitrary code on the server.*
+In the main.py

 ## Product